 If your infant has received a cerebral palsy diagnosis, you may want to examine the care you received during pregnancy or delivery for medical malpractice.
 Unfortunately, doctor negligence during childbirth can cause cerebral palsy in instances where it should have been preventable.

-A Garland cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to represent you.
+A Dallas cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to represent you.
 This would allow us to investigate your case, gather evidence, and pursue compensation for you while you spend your time and energy on your child’s wellbeing.

 For a free legal consultation with Garland Cerebral Palsy lawyer, call 1-800-222-9529